 Under her presidency, Longwood College became Longwood University, the university concluded its first comprehensive campaign one year ahead of schedule and ahead of its goal with more than $33 million in contributions.
 In addition, athletics moved from Division II to Division I; enrollment grew from 3,325 to more than 4,700; an MBA program, a nursing program and other new degree programs were introduced; an internship or some form of experiential learning was added as a requirement of all students; the Cormier Honors College for Citizen Scholars was established; and Longwood for 11 consecutive years was ranked among the best in the U.S. News and World Report "America’s Best Colleges" list.
 She helped guide the recovery after the Great Fire of 2001.
 Cormier was known for her personal warmth, boundless energy and infectious enthusiasm.

-The 23rd president, William F. Dorrill, is a political scientist whose specialty is contemporary China and East Asia.
+The 23rd president, William F. Dorrill, was a political scientist whose specialty was contemporary China and East Asia.
 A native of Waco, Texas, he came to Longwood after serving as provost at the University of Louisville.
 He was instrumental in increasing Longwood’s international student population and establishing study-abroad opportunities for students and faculty with numerous educational institutions around the world.
 He has consulted with many Chinese universities and, before coming to Longwood, made four lecture tours of China.